JohnTWhite/zieph/README.md

  Or at least that is the claim of Zipf, and every scientist, mathmatician, to look upon his paper.
 But it is our duty, I feel, to maintain a healthy skeptisim, and to put law's to the test.
 And that is what this project accomplishes.
 It test's that mathmatical principle.
 In [this video]() I demonstrate this program's use.

- I should hope you have some amount of fun exploring this awesome demonstration of an interesting mathmatical principle.
+ I should hope you have some amount of fun exploring this fun demonstration of an interesting mathmatical principle.

  - [Further Viewing](https://www.youtube.com/watch?v=fCn8zs912OE)